klunk386/synth8/README.md

 - Integrate with GUI controls or network protocols (e.g. OSC)
 - Add MIDI support via the upcoming `klavio` library

-The modular structure is lightweight and encourages experimentation with real-time synthesis logic.
+The codebase is clean and lightweight, making it easy to prototype new behaviors or integrate into a larger system.

 ---